 1. Build Personal SEO by Fully Populating Your LinkedIn Profile

-A robust, fully-fleshed out profile, with each application section filled, will build your personal brand visibility and boost traffic to your LinkedIn profile.
+A robust, fully-fleshed out profile, with each applicable section filled, will build your personal brand visibility and boost traffic to your LinkedIn profile.

 Why is plenty of LinkedIn profile content so important?